razi236/Rpl-Tools/README.md

 On Linux, check if your distribution offers the necessary programs pre-packaged in the version needed (JDK11, Erlang >= 23, a C compiler); otherwise download from the distribution pages linked above.

-## Installing the RplTools and ABS compiler from source
 ### Installing the RplTools from source

 To install the `RplTools`, clone the git repository and run gradle (after installing the necessary dependencies):